Cotton Eye Joe | Chords + Lyrics

 For the best feel, I recommend a driving, consistent rhythm, similar to Blowin’ in the Wind.

-I’ve put together TAB showing exactly how to play it—check it out here: Cotton Eye Joe – Guitar Lesson with TAB.
+I’ve put together TAB showing exactly how to play it—check it out further down this guitar lesson.

 The verse is even simpler, sticking strictly to I – IV – V, like this: